New students must submit proof of COVID-19 vaccination by July 15 in order to register for classes.

 The act of sharing with others what one has perceived, has felt, believes, and/or has come to know through the use of variety of symbol systems: numerical, verbal, visual, musical, etc.

 The empathy essential to building and sustaining any community (from one's family of origin to a couple to a college to a nation) depends, not coincidentally, on Whittier's other three C’s: communication, cultural perspective, and the ability to make connections.

-Whittier College's co-curricular programs—including Residential Life, Faculty Masters Program, the Cultural Center, College athletics, and various clubs and organizations—are designed to foster communication within the community:
+Whittier College's co-curricular programs—including Residential Life, Faculty-in-Residence Program, the Office of Equity and Inclusion, College athletics, and various clubs and organizations—are designed to foster communication within the community:

 This communication is fostered through a wide variety of programs:

 One of the marks of educated people is their thoughtful and informed awareness that not everyone thinks and feels as they do—that there is more than one way to think about the idea of the "self"; to build and sustain a family, a community, a society; to rear children; to teach values; to seek ultimate meaning—and that functioning effectively in an ever smaller world requires an ever deeper knowledge of the world others inhabit.